 Welcome to The Network

 Thank you for dropping by!
-I do hope you come to The Network on a regular basis.
-To ensure that you keep up with what is happening on The Network, please scroll down the side-bar and you will find ways of staying in touch.
+I do hope you come to The Network on a regular basis. to ensure that you keep up with what is now and happening on The Network.

 The Network is a blog of progressive political and social comment --- with an occasional spice of spirituality thrown in for flavour.